datanucleus/docs-datanucleus/src/site/markdown/documentation/problem_reporting.md

 For this reason we have defined a standard for simplified testcases, for [JDO](#jdo), and for [JPA](#jpa) as well as building on our existing testcases in [GitHub](#github).
 Please write your testcases using these templates and Maven.
 If a "test" is to demonstrate something in the enhancer or SchemaTool then you don't need the "Test" file since running the enhancer/SchemaTool via the Maven plugin will show whatever it is.

 __We sadly do not support other build systems for testcases.
-You may be more familiar with something else but we are the only people providing our time here, so Maven is the only way, and the Maven build file is preconfigured in these templates below__.
+You may be more familiar with something else but we are the only people providing our time here, so Maven is the only way, and the Maven build file is preconfigured in these templates below.__

 <a name="jdo"/>